 'How many test locations are there in Turkey?'

-The British Council offers IELTS tests in five locations across Turkey: İstanbul, Ankara, İzmir, Adana, Antalya and Erzurum.
+The British Council offers IELTS tests in five locations across Turkey: İstanbul, Ankara, İzmir, Adana, Antalya, Erzurum and Karabük.
 We strongly recommend that you register online at least two months prior to the test date.

 'What is the test availability?'